antirotor/speedcopy/README.md

 # your code ...
 shutil.copyfile(src, dst)
 ```
-This will make last call to use copyfile.
+This will make last call to use speedcopy.

 Direct use:
 ```python